 Brush up on your skills

 There are a wealth of learning opportunities available online right now.
 Have your team sign up for a course, workshop or webinar together, and then set up a time to discuss takeaways.
-If you’re not sure where to start, check out this CareerWise compilation of May webinars for career professionals.
+If you’re not sure where to start, check out this CareerWise compilation of “Spring 2021 conferences and webinars for career professionals.”

 Also, from our article “Resources for career professionals navigating COVID-19,” here are some organizations offering regular webinars for career professionals and jobseekers: ACCES Employment; APCDA; BambooHR; BCCDA; BC Centre for Employment Excellence; Brandon Hall Group; Career Professionals of Canada; CCPA; CDAA; CERIC; CharityVillage; Conference Board of Canada; CPHR Manitoba; Crisis and Trauma Resource Centre; Hire Immigrants; Mental Health Commission of Canada; MENTOR; NCDA; OACM; Ontario Nonprofit Network; Pay Scale; Psychometrics; Respect Ability; Resume Writing Academy; World Education Services.

 While a book club or movie club might immediately come to mind, you can create team clubs around many different types of activities.
 Knitting, baking, TV show binging, writing – let your imagination run wild.
 Set up meetings to discuss or do activities together.
 (Pro tip for movie or TV clubbers: You can watch movies or shows together and chat by downloading the free Chrome extension Teleparty, if everyone has a subscription to Netflix, Disney Plus, Hulu or HBO.)